 Orang-utan Classification and Evolution

 The Orang-utan is one of the largest primates in the world and is the only member of the Great Ape family that is found outside of Africa.
 There are two species of Orang-utan found in the steamy jungles on the islands Borneo and Sumatra which are the Bornean Orang-utan and the Sumatran Orang-utan.
 The Bornean Orang-utan is more numerous and widespread than it's cousins on Sumatra with three distinct sub-species of Bornean Orang-utan found in differing geographic regions on the island.
 Orang-utans are one of the closest living relatives to modern Humans and we in fact share 96.4% of our DNA with these forest dwelling apes.
 The two species are actually so similar in both behaviour and appearance that their name Orang Hutan in their native Malaysian communities, literally means "Person of the Forest".
-Both species of Orang-utan are today severely affected by Human activity in their native habitats and are listed by the IUCN on their Red List.
+Both species of Orang-utan are today severely affected by Human activity in their native habitats and are listed by the IUCN on their Red List as Critically Endangered.

 Orang-utan Anatomy and Appearance